subsquid/docs/docs/develop-a-squid/squid-processor/data-handlers.md

 processor.run<Store>(db: Database<Store>, batchHandler: (ctx: BatchContext<Store>) => Promise<void>)
 ```

-The `Database` interface is minimal interface for providing a persistent storage for data handlers
+The `Database` interface is a minimal interface for providing a persistent storage for data handlers
 and keeping the processor progress and the status.
 It is a convenient extension point for custom target data sinks.

 The package `@subsquid/typeorm-store` provides two readily available implementations of the `Database`.
 We recommend using `TypeormDatabase` that provides `ctx.store`, which